127editNOWALL.jpg

 Lily Arbisser is an “individual-timbred soprano” (Opera News) whose voice “floats effortlessly” (www.feastofmusic.com) over the orchestra.
 Highlights of recent seasons include joining Ravinia’s Steans Music Institute in Chicago as a vocal fellow, winning first prize in the National Federation of Music Clubs’ Biennial Young Artist Competition, being a semifinalist in the Kurt Weill Foundation’s prestigious Lotte Lenya Competition, and debuting at Weill Recital Hall at Carnegie Hall as Suzu in Riyoichi Saito’s chamber opera Dojoji.

-Lily frequents oratorio and operatic stages in the Tri-State Area, and she has also consistently demonstrated an affinity for art song performance in both salon-style house concerts and traditional recitals.
-A snapshot of her broad repertoire includes Spanish, German, French, Italian, Russian, Yiddish, and Hebrew songs, music of contemporary American composers, and 12-tone compositions.
+Lily frequents oratorio and operatic stages, and she has consistently demonstrated an affinity for art song, performing in both salon settings and on the concert stage.
+A snapshot of her broad repertoire includes Spanish, German, French, Italian, Russian, Yiddish, Polish, Czech, Hebrew, and contemporary American art songs.

 Lily’s artistry is grounded in the understanding gained from studying in the Libero CantoTM School of Singing with her teachers Deborah Carmichael and Kinga Cserjési.
 Libero Canto is a process-oriented approach which holds that the body instinctually knows how to sing but is frequently blocked by psycho-social factors that inhibit freer singing.
 From the perspective of the Libero Canto School, approaches to technique that are based primarily on conscious, muscular manipulation often fail to address these hindrances and create unnecessary layers of tension.
 Various exercises developed by the creators of Libero Canto, the Szamosi family of Hungary and Austria, aim to encourage release of these excess tensions through the process of making music.

-Lily is grateful for the access to the arts from a young age given to her by her wonderful parents and great Iowa public school education.
+Lily is grateful for the access to the arts from a young age given to her by her wonderful parents, great Iowa public school education, and fabulous Quad Cities-area private music instructors.
 In addition to voice, she studied and distinguished herself on cello, French horn, and piano.
-At the age of seventeen, Lily was featured as the piano soloist with the Quad City Wind Ensemble in a performance of Gershwin’s Rhapsody in Blue.
+At the age of seventeen, Lily was featured as the piano soloist with the Quad City Wind Ensemble in a performance of Gershwin’sRhapsody in Blue.
 Lily graduated summa cum laude and Phi Beta Kappa from Princeton University with a Bachelor of the Arts in Art and Archaeology and a Certificate in Vocal Performance.
 She also holds a Master of Music degree from Mannes College.

-When not singing, she can be found outdoors cultivating her passion for ecological restoration and native plant gardening. www.lilyarbisser.com
+When not singing, she can be found outdoors cultivating her passion for ecological restoration and native plant gardening.

-last edited - 6/16/2024
+last edited – 8/7/2025

-Read more about Lily’s past performances below this line:
+Read more about Lily’s past performances below:

 Lily’s 2022 began with solo appearances in the New York City area and in Iowa.
 She sang a live-stream recital sponsored by Princeton Pro Musica, which Lily curated to promote the voices of Jewish composers whose lives were irrevocably altered by the events of WWII and the Holocaust.
 Then she joined forces with Princeton Pro Musica for their performance of James Whitbourn’s oratorio Annelies in which Whitbourn and librettist Melanie Challenger sensitively honor selections from Anne Frank’s diary.
 Lily then returned to her hometown, Davenport, Iowa, for an exciting debut with Chamber Music Quad Cities.
 Lily and pianist Thomas Sauer world-premiered art songs featuring poems by Quad Cities-area poets.
 Lily finished out the year with another debut in her hometown with The Quad City Symphony Orchestra as Mariola in Jake Heggie and Gene Scheer’s Two Remain (Out of Darkness).